MuyingZhao/MuyingZhao-integration-test-pokemon/README.md

 ### Description Of Problem

 At Elixir we often have to work with third party apis and ingest data into our system, we write bespoke programs that we call `biz_rules` to perform this integration.
-This test is a scale model of the sort of work we do quite frequently and is quite reflective of what a typical day might look like.
+This test is a scale model of the sort of work we do quite frequently and is quite reflective of what a typical day might look like, the system uses django rest framework to create a viewable api in the browser.

+It is designed as a way to learn the mechanics of iTraX, if you are successful in your application you will be working on a system similar to this (but on a much larger scale).

 We have selected some apis and you may choose whichever one you like and write the code in the matching `core/biz_rule.py` file (please see the `Services` section below for details).